angular/angular/aio/README.md

 Here are the most important tasks you might need to use:

 * `yarn` - install all the dependencies.
+* `yarn setup` - Install all the dependencies, boilerplate, plunkers, zips and runs dgeni on the docs.

 * `yarn start` - run a development web server that watches the files; then builds the doc-viewer and reloads the page, as necessary.
 * `yarn lint` - check that the doc-viewer code follows our style rules.